doobeh/pinboarder/README.md

 ### But why?!
 [Pinboard.in][pinboard] is a social bookmarking site that gathers and keeps your favourite links in order.
-It makes sense that if you're already collecting the best of the web in one place, then if you want to start a curation type blog, and keep it up to date, being able to tie the blog system into your Pinboard account would seem like a very good idea indeed.
+It makes sense that if you're already collecting the best of the web in one place and you wanted to start a curation type blog, then being able to tie the blog system into your Pinboard account would seem like a very good idea indeed.

 ### So, how does it work?